nmaswood/fgpt/typescript/packages/precedent-iso/README.md

 # Overview

-force
-Grab bag of various common utility functions that can be used across the backend and fronten
+Grab bag of various common utility functions that can be used across the backend and frontend